sanshrav1311/WebGL-Project/README.md

 shader is also applied to the ground plane which works the same way but has an ambient light that just gives light from every part to make it more visible and changes color from light gray to dark gray as per the viewing angle and light position.
-Explanation of Shaders :We have attached the code snippet of the Vertex and Fragment Shaders at the end.
+### Explanation of Shaders :
+We have attached the code snippet of the Vertex and Fragment Shaders at the end.

 Vertex Shader has three 3D vectors as Normal, Position and viewPosition.
-● Normal calculates the normal values of the vertex normalizes it.
+* Normal calculates the normal values of the vertex normalizes it.
-● Position calculates the Vertex Position and view matrix.
+* Position calculates the Vertex Position and view matrix.
-● viewPosition uses mvPosition that has where the model is in view coordinates.
+* viewPosition uses mvPosition that has where the model is in view coordinates.

 Fragment Shader has
-● vec3 lightDirection => it calculates the difference between light direction and viewPosition.
+* vec3 lightDirection => it calculates the difference between light direction and viewPosition.
-● float diffuse => it calculates the dot product for the light angle and the normal vector.
+* float diffuse => it calculates the dot product for the light angle and the normal vector.
-● vec3 ambient => it adds an ambient light to the mesh. i.e. every pixel brightens up to make it more visible.
+* vec3 ambient => it adds an ambient light to the mesh. i.e. every pixel brightens up to make it more visible.
-● vec3 halfway => it calculates the half way vector between light position and view angle to use in specular.
+* vec3 halfway => it calculates the half way vector between light position and view angle to use in specular.
-● float specular => it calculates the dot product of the halfway vector and the surface normal, raised to the power of 32.
+* float specular => it calculates the dot product of the halfway vector and the surface normal, raised to the power of 32.
 This gives a bright highlight to the surface where the light is reflected most strongly.
-● vec3 pointLightColor => it is from Uniform variable array that is used in calculating final color by multiplying it with color vec3.
+* vec3 pointLightColor => it is from Uniform variable array that is used in calculating final color by multiplying it with color vec3.
-● vec 3 color => for the frog it uses mix to make the frog go from yellow to green in light to dark respectively and for the plane it goes from gray to dark gray (because of ambient light else it is black).
+* vec 3 color => for the frog it uses mix to make the frog go from yellow to green in light to dark respectively and for the plane it goes from gray to dark gray (because of ambient light else it is black).
 It also takes a Uniform variable array that takes two vectors of light position and light color.
-Challenges faced while implementing Shaders :
+### Challenges faced while implementing Shaders :
 Major challenge faced was the removal of skinning from the model.
 When using the custom shader using ShaderMaterial it removes the rigged bones that are necessary for animations and hence animation would not have been possible.